PC game: Software

 Computer games also rely on third-party software such as an operating system (OS), device drivers, libraries and more to run.
 Today, the vast majority of computer games are designed to run on the Microsoft Windows family of operating systems.
 Whereas earlier games written for DOS would include code to communicate directly with hardware, today application programming interfaces (APIs) provide an interface between the game and the OS, simplifying game design.
 Microsoft's DirectX is an API that is widely used by today's computer games to communicate with sound and graphics hardware.
 OpenGL is a cross-platform API for graphics rendering that is also used.
 The version of the graphics card's driver installed can often affect game performance and gameplay.
 In late 2013, AMD announced Mantle, a low-level API for certain models of AMD graphics cards, allowing for greater performance compared to software-level APIs such as DirectX, as well as simplifying porting to and from the PlayStation 4 and Xbox One consoles, which are both built upon AMD hardware.
 It is not unusual for a game company to use a third-party game engine, or third-party libraries for a game's AI or physics.

-Multiplayer
+Types of gaming

 Local area network gaming

 Multiplayer gaming was largely limited to local area networks (LANs) before cost-effective broadband Internet access became available, due to their typically higher bandwidth and lower latency than the dial-up services of the time.
 These advantages allowed more players to join any given computer game, but have persisted today because of the higher latency of most Internet connections and the costs associated with broadband Internet.

 LAN gaming typically requires two or more personal computers, a router and sufficient networking cables to connect every computer on the network.
 Additionally, each computer must have its own copy (or spawn copy) of the game in order to play.
 Optionally, any LAN may include an external connection to the Internet.